runabrandes/tic-tac-toe/README.md

 ### Name Prompt

 * The user gets prompted to input their name so the programme can use it throughout the game.
-This is so the game feels more personla to the user.
+This is so the game feels more personal to the user.
 If the user should accidentally enter a number or press the "Enter" key without any input at all, the programme was designed to make the user aware of this (Error Handling).
 The user will be asked to make their input again.

 ![Name_Prompt](assets/images/name_prompt.png)